AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/sort2.md

  - 'sort/2' : sorts a list of terms
  - 'keysort/2' : sorts a list of Key-Data pairs
 ---
-`sort/2` — sorts a list of terms

-`keysort/2` — sorts a list of Key-Data pairs

 ## FORMS